Apartment, Accommodation & Rooms in San Francisco

 – one of the world’s curviest streets.
 It is paved in red brick and features 8 curves – nicer to walk down than drive down!

-You can experience one of San Francisco’s best-loved attractions as you explore the city by taking the cable cars
+You can experience one of San Francisco’s best-loved attractions as you explore the city by taking the street cars

 .
-It only costs $2 to ride one these trolley cars – we suggest you get the F-Line from Embarcadero to Castro.
+It only costs $6 to ride one these trolley cars – we suggest you get the most famous line, from Steep Powell street all the way up to Hyde and Beach, close to the Embarcadero.
 The Castro District

 is one of the city’s best loved districts – we recommend finding the Castro Theatre, an iconic old theatre which shows famous movies from the past.
 San Francisco’s Chinatown